US natgas futures rise 3% on output drop, hot late June forecasts

-June 13 (Reuters) - U.S. natural gas futures rose about 3% on Tuesday on a drop in daily output to a preliminary four-month low and forecasts confirming hotter weather in late June, which should increase demand for gas to produce power for air conditioning.
+June 13 (Reuters) - U.S. natural gas futures rose about 3% on Tuesday on a drop in daily output to a preliminary four-month low and forecasts confirming hotter weather in late June that should increase demand for gas to produce power for air conditioning.

+Electricity use in Texas will break records this week as homes and businesses crank up air conditioners to escape the summer's first heat wave, the state's power grid operator projected.

-The price increase came even though the amount of gas flowing to U.S. liquefied natural gas (LNG) export plants dropped to a five-month low due to maintenance, which helped cut forecasts for overall U.S. gas demand this week and next.
+Limiting gas price gains, the amount of gas flowing to U.S. liquefied natural gas (LNG) export plants dropped to a five-month low due to maintenance, which helped cut forecasts for overall U.S. gas demand this week and next.

 On a daily basis, historic volatility hit a record high of 177.7% in February 2022 and a record low of 7.3% in June 1991.